PiranhaCMS/piranha.core/README.md

 Components for automatically build and import page types by adding simple attributes to your models.

+### Piranha.Manager
+**CoreApp 1.1** [`Microsoft.AspNetCore.Mvc`, `Microsoft.AspNetCore.StaticFiles`, `Microsoft.Extensions.FileProviders.Embedded`]

+Manager interface for Piranha.
+As `Microsoft.AspNetCore.Mvc` currently references `NetStandard 1.4` this solution is not compatible with the .NET Framework.
+This will be updated when `NetStandard 2.0` is released.

 ## Licensing
 Piranha CMS is released under the **MIT** license.
 It is a permissive free software license, meaning that it permits reuse within proprietary software provided all copies of the licensed